matthiasstraka/php-invest/README.md

 ## Status
 This project is under active development.
 New features will be added with a priority on function over design and tracking trades over analysis.
+However, tracking of trades has reached a certain stability which will allow entering trades for later analysis.

 The following features are already supported and have reached a usable stability:
 * Creating/editing/deleting assests (e.g. Stocks, FX, ...)
 * Creating/editing/deleting instrument on assest (e.g. a knock-out derivative on a stock)